l33tn00b/openbekenLedvanceSmartOutDWifi/README.md

 There's a WB2S module inside (don't mind showing the serial, here.
 It's not available in the Tuya cloud anymore :P))
 ![grafik](https://github.com/l33tn00b/openbekenLedvanceSmartOutDWifi/assets/28904067/44b6c8e7-0e31-4638-b894-d619216c6a8d)

-Slide the knife all the way along the top if the heat shrink tube.
+Slide the knife all the way along the top of the heat shrink tube.
 Apply moderate force to pull out the PCB.

 Keep the black sheet of plastic from the PCB's bottom side.